Working at York St John University

 We provide up to 1 week of disability leave (of normal contracted hours) per year.
 This may be required for purposes such as assessment or treatment for disability, or servicing of disability aids or equipment.

-More information is available in our Supporting Disabled Staff policy:
+More information is available in our Supporting Disabled Staff policy and Special Leave guidance:

 You can also find guides to accessibility on campus on our AccessAble profile.